bxqpvn/adventure-works/README.md

 # **AdventureWorks**

+>[!NOTE]
-## Project Overview & Tools
+>## Project Overview & Tools
+>

-### In this project, I will use SSMS 22 to connect to the AdventureWorks database.
+>### In this project, I will use SSMS 22 to connect to the AdventureWorks database.
 I will explore and analyze the tables, writing SQL queries to practice and demonstrate my SQL skills.
 After completing the SQL analysis, I also plan to build my first Power BI dashboard based on the insights gathered from the dataset.
+>

-### Tools:
+>### Tools:
+>

-SQL Server Management Studio (SSMS) 22 – Querying and managing the AdventureWorks database
+>SQL Server Management Studio (SSMS) 22 – Querying and managing the AdventureWorks database
+>

-SQL Server Express – Local SQL environment for restoring and working with the database
+>SQL Server Express – Local SQL environment for restoring and working with the database
+>

-AdventureWorks 2022 – Sample dataset used for analysis
+>AdventureWorks 2022 – Sample dataset used for analysis
+>

-Power BI Desktop – Building the dashboard based on SQL insights
+>Power BI Desktop – Building the dashboard based on SQL insights

 ## Connecting to the AdventureWorks Database